chapel-lang/chapel/doc/rst/developer/bestPractices/TestSystem.rst

-PRECOMP             directory-wide script that is run prior to compilation foo.preexec         script that is run prior to execution of the test program PREEXEC             directory-wide script that is run prior to execution ..
+PRECOMP             directory-wide script that is run prior to compilation foo.preexec         script that is run prior to execution of the test program PREEXEC             directory-wide script that is run prior to execution PRETEST             script that is run once per directory prior to any test being
+                    run
+..
 -------------------------------------------------------------------------------
 **Testing System Settings**